jimbrig/KaaS/0-Slipbox/Team Data Science Process.md

----
-Date: 2021-10-25
-Author: Jimmy Briggs <jimmy.briggs@pwc.com>
-Tags: [ "#Topic/Dev" ]
-Alias: "Team Data Science Process"
----

 # Team Data Science Process

 *Source: [What is the Team Data Science Process? - Azure Architecture Center | Microsoft Docs](https://docs.microsoft.com/en-us/azure/architecture/data-science-process/overview)*

 ## What is the Team Data Science Process?

-- The Team Data Science Process (TDSP) is an agile, iterative [[Data Science|data science]] methodology to deliver predictive analytic solutions and intelligent applications efficiently.
+* The Team Data Science Process (TDSP) is an agile, iterative [data science](../2-Areas/MOCs/Data%20Science.md) methodology to deliver predictive analytic solutions and intelligent applications efficiently.
-- TDSP helps improve team collaboration and learning by suggesting how team roles work best together.
+* TDSP helps improve team collaboration and learning by suggesting how team roles work best together.
-- TDSP includes best practices and structures from Microsoft and other industry leaders to help toward successful implementation of data science initiatives.
+* TDSP includes best practices and structures from Microsoft and other industry leaders to help toward successful implementation of data science initiatives.
 The goal is to help companies fully realize the benefits of their analytics program.

 ## Key Components of the TDSP

 TDSP has the following key components:

--   A **data science lifecycle** definition
+* A **data science lifecycle** definition
--   A **standardized project structure**
+* A **standardized project structure**
--   **Infrastructure and resources** recommended for data science projects
+* **Infrastructure and resources** recommended for data science projects
--   **Tools and utilities** recommended for project execution
+* **Tools and utilities** recommended for project execution

 ## Data Science Lifecycle